rithvikvarma12/Data-115-personal-dataset-project/README.md

    <tr><td>Home Team & Away Team Goals</td><td>Home Team & Away Team shots</td></tr>
   </table>

 From these two figures, we can see a picture forming.
 On average Home Teams take more shots and they also score more goals than away teams.
-This means, that teams performed better at home

-Next, I combined the goals scored and shots taken into one graph for home and away teams separately.
+This meansthat home teams performed better than away teams.This is backed up by analysis.
+The correlation for home team goals scored and shots taken is stronger when compared to the correlation between away goals scored and shots taken